Unfair to ask for equal pay as revenue comes from men’s cricket, says India opener Smriti Mandhana

 Mandhana, the reigning ICC’s woman cricketer of the year, touched on the contentious issue of pay parity at the unveiling of Bata’s new range of shoes in Mumbai on Wednesday.

 “We need to understand that the revenue we get is through men’s cricket.
-The day women’s cricket starts getting revenue, I will be the first person to say that we need the same thing.
+The day women’s cricket starts earning revenue, I will be the first person to say that we need the same thing.
 But right now, we can’t say that,” she told reporters.

 The male cricketers in the top bracket on the Board of Control for Cricket in India central contracts list are entitled to an annual remuneration of Rs 7 crore, while a female cricketer in the highest category gets Rs 50 lakh for the same period.